 Just like summer, fall is a great time to buy local produce and eat fresh vegetables.
 Peppers, for example, are rich in vitamins A and C, as well as antioxidants.

-Spaghetti squash is particularly enjoyable.
-When cooked, its flesh separates into strands, making it an ideal pasta substitute for your favourite Italian recipes.
-It can also be used in lieu of rice vermicelli in Thai soups—a real treat!
-Since squash has a low glycemic index, it’s very popular among those watching their weight and diabetics.
+And of course, fall is squash season!
+We particularly like spaghetti squash.
+The flesh shreds into spaghetti-like strands after cooking, making it a great substitute for pasta in your favourite Italian recipes.
+It can also be swapped in for rice vermicelli in Thai soups.
+How cool!
+Plus, because it has a low glycemic index, it’s very popular with people watching their weight or who have diabetes.

-Squash varieties are ideal for mashed dishes and soups.
-It's easy to add butternut squash to a homemade humus recipe: just cook the squash then add it in the food processor along with the chick peas and tahini butter.
-Adding squash gives an interesting twist to your recipes.
+Other types of squash are ideal for purées and soups.
+For example, it’s easy to add butternut squash to a homemade hummus recipe: just cook the squash and blend it in the food processor along with the chickpeas and tahini.
+The squash will give your hummus an extra dimension of flavour.

-Finally, make sure you eat vegetables at every meal and in large quantities.
-It doesn't matter if they're served raw, in soups or as a side dish (steamed, grilled or sautéed).
-Ideally, vegetables should make up half of your plate.
+Remember, the important thing is to eat a good amount of vegetables at every meal, regardless of the season.
+Vegetables can be served raw, in soups, or as a side dish (steamed, grilled, or sautéed).
+According to Canada’s Food Guide, vegetables should take up half of your plate.

 Last updated on September 7, 2022